recursehex/Hybrid/docs/testing.md

 - New tests are discovered automatically
 - Tests are run in alphabetical order
 - Tests organized by subdirectories (types/, errors/, structs/, etc.)

+**Multi-file directories**

+- Any subdirectory under `test/multi_unit` is treated as a single compilation unit.
+- All `.hy` files in that directory are passed to the driver together using `hybrid file1.hy file2.hy -o a.out` semantics.
+- Directories whose name ends with `_fail` (or that contain an `EXPECT_FAIL` file) are expected to fail.
+- These directory-based tests can be run in isolation via `./run_tests.sh multi_unit`.

 ### Binary Execution